 The DeSoto automobile was launched in 1928 as part of a new and rapidly expanding Chrysler Corporation.
 Conceived to do battle in the fast growing mid-priced range, DeSoto‘s position in the price/prestige strata was between the budget-minded Plymouth and the luxurious Chrysler.
-Through a series of events, DeSoto was also wedged sometimes awkwardly alongside a newly acquired but well-established Dodge brand.
-Throughout its 33-year history, DeSoto struggled for recognition.
+Through a series of events, DeSoto was also wedged, sometimes awkwardly, alongside a newly acquired but well-established Dodge brand.
+With such a family dynamic is it any wonder that throughout its 33-year history DeSoto struggled for recognition.
 Ask any DeSoto devote’ and they will rattle off half a dozen delightful models.
 But to the average car buff, the name is but a blip on the screen of automobile awareness.
 DeSoto’s anonymity is especially true for those of us born after 1960, the marque’s final year.
 We know the stunning 1957 Adventurer, of course, with its graceful soaring lines and mighty Hemi engine, arguably the apex of 1950s American automotive design.
 After that, the marque is mostly remembered in B&W images of 1940s taxicabs from old movies on the late show.
 Such was the DeSoto lot in life; a middle child forever fighting for its rightful place within the Chrysler family of cars.

 Hernando de Soto